Jacotheron/D5S-Repetier-Firmware/README.md

 * The Beige is the connectors JST-XHP (a 2 pin for the thermistor and a 3-pin for the wire coming from the mainboard) - this is made to take the original wire directly (so that it can be undone).

 A voltage divider allows the mainboard to read the resistance of the thermistor.
 It works by comparing the voltage over the thermistor with that of a known fixed resistor (together they will always be 5V).

+# Changelog

+### v1.0b5
+- enhancement: embed changelog in Readme

+### v1.0b4
+- fixed: X and Y steps per mm
+    * The D5 printers use a MXL timing belt and not the GT2 belt (as previously thought).
+The difference in pitch is very slightly, but can cause incorrectly sized objects (2mm for the GT2 vs 2.032mm for the MXL).

+### v1.0b3
+- enhancement: made the firmware multi-lingual
+    * The firmware supports compiling with all the languages ready to be used.
+Previously only the English translation was compiled (others were disabled).

+### pre v1.0b3
+Made the firmware compatible and a lot of other misc changes - these are lot logged here (but can be viewed in the Git history) since they are not important.
+The v1.0b2 was the first to be released publicly with minor bugs.